Robert-Marshall01/GreyThink/CODE_OF_CONDUCT.md

 - Be concise, clear, and constructive in feedback.
 - Assume good faith and ask clarifying questions when tone is unclear.
 - When you disagree, explain why and offer alternatives.
+- Give maintainers and other contributors reasonable time to respond.

 ---

-## Acknowledgements
+## Acknowledgements and Resources
-This document is intended to be practical and direct about unacceptable behavior.
-It is inspired by community best practices and adapted to this repository's needs.
+This document is adapted from community best practices including the Contributor Covenant (https://www.contributor-covenant.org/).
+It is intended to be practical and direct about unacceptable behavior and enforcement.

 ---